-- A. The School shall establish a process for resolving public complaints, including but not limited to complaints regarding curriculum, which shall include an opportunity for complainants to be heard.
-The School shall submit to the District for approval (which approval shall not be unreasonably withheld, conditioned, or delayed) its process for resolving public complaints, including but not limited to complaints regarding curriculum, which must provide an opportunity to be heard and an appeal process that provides for a final administrative appeal to be heard by the Charter Board.
-Any material changes to the process shall be submitted to the District for approval prior to implementation, which approval shall not be unreasonably withheld, conditioned, or delayed. - B. To the extent that the District received a complaint regarding the School, District agrees to notify the School within ten (10) days of receipt by the District and shall include information about the substance of the complaint, taking into consideration any complainant's request for anonymity.
+A. The School shall establish a process for resolving public complaints, including complaints regarding curriculum, which shall include an opportunity for complainants to be heard.
+The School shall submit to the District for approval its process for resolving public complaints, including complaints regarding curriculum, which must provide an opportunity to be heard and

+- an appeal process that provides for a final administrative appeal to be heard by the Charter Board.
+Any material changes to the process shall be submitted to the District for approval prior to implementation. - B. To the extent that the District received a complaint regarding the School, District agrees to notify the School within ten (10) days of receipt by the District and shall include information about the substance of the complaint, taking into consideration any complainant's request for anonymity.
 Thereafter, any such complaint shall be addressed consistent with Subsection 3.4.A. above.
 The District shall be notified of the Resolution of the complaint within thirty (30) business days of resolution by notification to the District's Choice Office.